sethpuckett/gm-tools-docker/README.md

 Documentation for specific APIs can be found in their respective repositories.

-* [GM Dice](https://github.com/sethpuckett/gm-dice): Generate dice rolls; port `4000`
+* [GM Dice](https://github.com/sethpuckett/gm-dice): Generate dice rolls  `port 4000`
   * ex: `localhost:4000/dice/roll`
-* [GM Treasure](https://github.com/sethpuckett/gm-treasure): Generate treasure hauls; port `4010`
+* [GM Treasure](https://github.com/sethpuckett/gm-treasure): Generate treasure hauls - `port 4010`
   * ex: `localhost:4010/treasure/individual?cr=1`

 ## Installation and Initial Setup

 The GM Tools suite is designed as a set of interconnected microservices.
 The suite is Dockerized, so deploying and running all the services is a simple matter.
 You only need to follow these steps during initial setup.
-See [Command Commands](#common-commands) for instructions on starting the services after installation.
+See [Command Commands](#common-commands) for instructions on starting and stopping the services after installation.

 Clone all the microservice repositories:
 ```